ISUgenomics/bioinformatics-workbook/tutorials/wgcna.md

 #>  ....detecting modules..
 #>  ....calculating module eigengenes..
 #>  ....checking kME in modules..
-#>      ..removing 25 genes from module 1 because their KME is too low.
+#>      ..removing 50 genes from module 1 because their KME is too low.
-#>      ..removing 31 genes from module 2 because their KME is too low.
+#>      ..removing 34 genes from module 2 because their KME is too low.
-#>      ..removing 17 genes from module 3 because their KME is too low.
+#>      ..removing 10 genes from module 3 because their KME is too low.
-#>      ..removing 1 genes from module 4 because their KME is too low.
+#>      ..removing 7 genes from module 4 because their KME is too low.
 #>      ..removing 1 genes from module 5 because their KME is too low.
-#>      ..removing 6 genes from module 6 because their KME is too low.
-#>      ..removing 3 genes from module 7 because their KME is too low.
-#>      ..removing 1 genes from module 8 because their KME is too low.
-#>      ..removing 1 genes from module 11 because their KME is too low.
-#>      ..removing 1 genes from module 12 because their KME is too low.
-#>      ..removing 1 genes from module 13 because their KME is too low.
-#>      ..removing 6 genes from module 15 because their KME is too low.
-#>      ..removing 1 genes from module 16 because their KME is too low.
-#>      ..removing 3 genes from module 20 because their KME is too low.
-#>      ..removing 3 genes from module 21 because their KME is too low.
-#>      ..removing 3 genes from module 23 because their KME is too low.
-#>      ..removing 1 genes from module 25 because their KME is too low.
-#>      ..removing 1 genes from module 26 because their KME is too low.
-#>      ..removing 1 genes from module 27 because their KME is too low.
-#>      ..removing 1 genes from module 35 because their KME is too low.
-#>      ..removing 1 genes from module 36 because their KME is too low.
-#>      ..removing 2 genes from module 37 because their KME is too low.
 #>  ..Working on block 4 .
 #>     TOM calculation: adjacency..
 #>     ..will use 4 parallel threads.